 This paper describes an autonomous embedded system for remote monitoring of bridges.
 Salient features of the system include ultra-low power consumption, wireless communication of data and alerts, and incorporation of embedded sensors that monitor various indicators of the structural health of a bridge, while capturing the state of its surrounding environment.
 Examples include water level, temperature, vibration, and acoustic emissions.
 Ease of installation, physical robustness, remote maintenance and calibration, and autonomous data communication make the device a self-contained solution for remote monitoring of structural health.
 The system addresses shortcomings present in centralized structural health monitoring systems, particularly their reliance on a laptop or handheld computer.
 The system has been field-tested to verify the accuracy of the collected data and dependability of communication.
 The sheer volume of data collected, and the regularity of its collection can enable accurate and precise assessment of the health of a bridge, guiding maintenance efforts and providing early warning of potentially dangerous events.
 In this paper, we present a detailed breakdown of the system's power requirements and the results of the initial field test.

-T. Harms et al., "An Embedded Wireless System for Remote Monitoring of Bridges," SPIE Proceedings: Sensors and Smart Structures Technologies for Civil, Mechanical, and Aerospace Systems, vol. 6932, SPIE, Jan 2008.
+T. Harms et al., "An Embedded Wireless System for Remote Monitoring of Bridges," Proceedings of Sensors and Smart Structures Technologies for Civil, Mechanical, and Aerospace Systems (2008, San Diego, CA), vol. 6932, SPIE, Mar 2008.